wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

     <p class="sec-label"><span class="sec-num">13</span> Project Context</p>
     <h2 id="context-h">Scope, Setting &amp; Deliverables</h2>

     <p>This project was executed as a live industrial improvement program on Line 3 at Attock Cement Pakistan Limited (ACPL), one of Pakistan's largest cement manufacturing facilities.
-All data was collected from live production operations — no simulations or modelled values were used for primary performance tracking.</p>
+All data was collected from live production operations, no simulations or modelled values were used for primary performance tracking.</p>

     <div class="context-grid">
       <div class="context-card">